jlogan03/flaw/README.md

 Tabulated values are stored and interpolated as 64-bit floats, and only converted to 32-bit floats at the final stage of calculation.

+After interpolation, the state-space measurement coefficient vector (`C`) is scaled to correct steady-state gain for interpolation error, targeting unity gain.

 Filter coefficients are extracted from scipy's state-space representations, which are the result of a bilinear transform of the transfer function polynomials.